Kalmar Nation, Lund: Kalmar Västra

+Roseniusgården

+Adjacent to Kalmargården at Biskopsgatan 14, Roseniusgården is a student housing complex that was operated by a private company prior to the nation's purchase of the property in 2023.
+It consists of 22 dorm rooms.

 Today

 Due to its smaller premises, there is no club space, making it the only nation to hold weekly pubs but no clubs.
-It is also the only nation open on Tuesday nights (Pub Ölkällaren) in addition to its Friday pub (Pub Kaggen).
+It is also the only nation open on Monday and Tuesday nights (Måndagspuben and Pub Ölkällaren respectively) in addition to its Friday pub (Pub Kaggen).
+The nation serves lunches (Lunch Neptuni) every Thursday.

-It has 1,391 members and is thus the seventh-largest student nation in Lund.
+Kuratel

+Kalmar Nation's Kuratel (executive management) consists of six posts, the Kurator (Q), the Prokurator Ekonomi (PQE), the Prokurator Social (PQS), the Notarie, the Källarmästare (KM) and the PR-Master (PRM).